topos-protocol/dev-portal/content/module-1/5-cross-subnet.md

 </HighlightBox>

-Blockchains are designed to be **self-sufficient decentralized ledgers**.
+Blockchains are designed to be **self-sufficient decentralized ledgers**, with the state of a given instance of a blockchain being the only correct interpretation of the history of that instance.
 The internal state is the result of deterministic computation.
 In summary:

 * An initial state was created, according to a prescribed protocol.
 * Cryptographically signed transactions occurred, according to a prescribed protocol.